DragonFly On-Line Manual Pages

 Notice that these environment variables are not inherited by any shell

-after the system has been booted.
+after the system has been booted, but can be examined by kenv(1).

 A few variables are set automatically by loader.
 Others can affect the